 Taste for seasoning and serve, setting the fish on top of the vegetables.
 Serve warm or at room temperature.

 Our local fishmonger had just under 2 lbs of white fish remaining, but we kept the portions above.
 We served it as a main course for two and had only 1/2 fillet remaining.
-It was that good.
+It's that good.

 Adapted from the recipe, “Saffron Fish with Red Peppers and Preserved Lemon," by Joan Nathan for The New York Times, March 15, 2021